Home / Statistical Tools / Data Types / Data Types Details

 | 5 | E | 15.0 |

-If you set the Measurement column to Numeric, the text values "N/A" and "Error" become empty:
+If you set the Measurement column to Continuous, the text values "N/A" and "Error" become empty:

 | Row | Category | Measurement |